SametHope/Rapid-Localization/README.md

 At this point, the plugin can optionally check if a language has been previously saved.
 If a language is saved, it will be set as the current language.
 If no language is saved, the plugin will retrieve the player's system language and check if it is a supported language.
 If it is supported, the system language will be set as the current language and saved.
 If the system language is not supported, the plugin will fallback to a default language.

 When the language is set or changed, listeners are notified and update their languages accordingly.
 If a translation key is missing in the current language, the fallback language is used.
 If the fallback is also missing, the key itself is used for easier debugging.
-Any unintended behavior is logged as warnings or errors, along with helpful tips to resolve them.
+Any unintended or significant behaviour is logged, along with helpful tips to resolve them.